Trekking the Aletsch Glacier, Switzerland

-As we proceed vast mountains appear out of the darkness to our left and ahead peeps the Unesco-listed Aletsch Glacier itself.
+As we proceed vast mountains appear out of the darkness to our left, and ahead peeps the Unesco-listed Aletsch Glacier itself.
 At first the glacier consists of the dark scree of the moraine, but in the distance lies the white ice that I am destined to traverse in a couple of days.

 After so many weeks of self-isolation during the COVID-19 lockdown, I feel so fortunate to behold such an incredible sight.
 Spoilt for choice between the deer on our right and the glacier to the left, the latter wins, just.

-“Also there is nobody else here,” suggests one of our group.
+“There is nobody else here,” suggests one of our group.
 It seems strange to crave solitude after so many months of imposed isolation.
 But he is right.
 This really is a special moment, untainted by our fellow man.

 Tentative First Steps